thoughtram/blog/_posts/2016-07-27-custom-form-controls-in-angular-2.md

 }
 {% endraw %}
 {% endhighlight %}

+>> **Special Tip:** To make validator functions available to other modules when building reactive forms, it's good practice to declare them first and reference them in the provider configuration.

 Now, the validator can be imported and added to our form model like this: